 Finally, I had to make the decision to leave my homeland behind.

-It defies imagination but we literally had to ride in a truck atop boxes of humanitarian aid.
-Afterwards, an NGO from Mariupol helped us evacuate to Poland, where we arrived in April 2022 with no place to stay and only the clothes on our back.
+It defies imagination, but we literally had to ride in a truck atop boxes of humanitarian aid.
+Afterwards, an NGO from Mariupol helped us evacuate to Poland, where we arrived in April of 2022 with no place to stay and only the clothes on our backs.

 Thanks to Women for Women International and its partners, we were able to secure a temporary place of residence.
 But we were in a new country, new laws, new language.
 None of us could speak a word of Polish.
 It was overwhelming.

 I am so grateful that I was able to resolve so many social and legal issues through the support of Human Doc.
 I learned about the conditions of employment in Poland, how contracts differ, etc. I was even taught how to write a CV, which we never used in Ukraine.
 Afterwards, I began to feel more confident.
 A picture began to emerge in my head on how to proceed and organize our lives.

 After everything we went through, I began to realize how much I wanted to help others who also knew the bitterness of war.
 Today I am proud to say I work for the UNDP (United Nations Development Programme), which supports people suffering from poverty and creates sustainable economic growth.
 Just knowing I have a job makes me smile, that I can support my children through such a tough time.